Meleagrista/py-spotify-unwrapped/README.md

   ```

 > [!NOTE]
-> Poetry is not actually required, you can create an envioment based on the dependencies of `pyproject.toml`
+> Poetry is not actually required, you can create an environment based on the dependencies of `pyproject.toml`

 [experimental]: https://img.shields.io/badge/experimental-%23FFA500?label=status